bitpoke/mysql-operator/README.md

 ## Backups

 Backups are stored on object storage services like S3 or google cloud storage.
-In order to be able to store backup, the secret defined under `backupBucketSecretName` must the credentias to store those backups.
+In order to be able to store backup, the secret defined under `backupBucketSecretName` must the credentials to store those backups.
+The backups are uploaded using [Rclone](https://rclone.org/).
+The contents of the secret are used to generate an rclone.conf in [hack/docker/mysql-helper/docker-entrypoint.sh](hack/docker/mysql-helper/docker-entrypoint.sh).

 ### Setup backup to S3